 Anyway, these are the numbers:

 |2005||$273,270||$60,000||$17,500 – $222,000|

 |2007||$323,738||$50,000||$15,500 – $250,000|

 |2009||$393,635||$100,000||$30,000 – $350,000|

 |Overall||$27,377||$62,000||$19,316 – $250,000|

-These numbers bounce around a bit but we have not noticed any real changes in values over the last ten years here in Maryland, nor have values changed much in 2015 one way or the other.
+These numbers bounce around a bit but we have noticed no actual changes in values over the last ten years here in Maryland, nor have values changed much in 2015.

-If you have a herniated disc case with MRI or CT-scan that show definitively that the accident caused the injury, and the injuries are significant, you likely have a case that is going to have a great value.
-In some instances, these are “policy cases” which means the value of the case is whatever you can find in insurance coverage in the case.
+If you have a herniated disc case with MRI or CT-scan that shows definitively that the accident caused the injury, and the injuries are significant, you likely have a case that will have a great value.
+Sometimes, these are “policy cases” which means the case’s value is whatever you can find in insurance coverage in the case.

 My firm has recovered millions of dollars in settlements and verdicts for victims with disc injuries.
 Call us at 800-553-8082 or get a free consultation online to discuss your options.